dyamand/dyamand.github.io/src/doc/docs/tests/device_monitoring.md

 ### State prototype service

 !!! success "_h.7.1_ Adding a state prototype to a service and getting its icon based on its type should return the corresponding icon link"
-!!! success "_h.7.2_ Changing an existing icon link of a state prototype and retrieving it should return the newly modified link"
+!!! failure "_h.7.2_ Adding n state prototypes and afterwards removing them all will return no state prototypes" !!! failure "_h.7.2_ Adding n state prototypes and afterwards removing them all will return no state prototypes" !!! failure "_h.7.3_ Querying for an unknown state prototype should return a default icon link"